tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_2_Compressed_Identity_Syndrome.md

 ## Article 3: Your Blueprint for Freedom: An Overview of the Quantum Mindfulness Framework

-**SEO-Optimized Title:** Reclaim Your True Self: A High-Level Blueprint of the Quantum Mindfulness Framework
+ Reclaim Your True Self: A High-Level Blueprint of the Quantum Mindfulness Framework

 Do you ever feel trapped by unseen forces, living a life that doesn't quite resonate with your true self?
 This profound disconnect, known as Compressed Identity Syndrome (CIS), leaves many feeling inauthentic, anxious, or perpetually unfulfilled.
 But what if there was a clear, actionable path to dismantle these invisible constraints and reclaim your authentic power?
 The Quantum Mindfulness Framework offers just such a blueprint – a powerful, multi-phased approach to decompress your identity and build a life of genuine self-mastery.